Tom-t0/Password_Generator/README.md

 Expected Result: kanitoitoisunini (Note: The result depends on the specific internal conversion table used.)

+### Phase 3.5 : Modular culculation
+Applies non-linear modular transformation using a prime modulus (67) to destroy statistical patterns.

 ### Phase 4: Shift Operation
 Calculate the sum of the Private Key digits.<br>
 If the sum is Odd: Right shift the string by the sum amount.<br>